Hike the Bartram Trail to Dicks Creek Falls, an enormous tumbling waterfall on the ultra-scenic banks of the Chattooga River.

 The river’s banks make a great spot for a mid-hike water break, and a great place to hang out and enjoy the beauty of this rare, wild, and untamed river.

-Departing the Chattooga, the hike turns to follow its outbound route in reverse, climbing above the falls, crossing the wooden bridge, and skipping through the shallow creek crossing.
+Departing the Chattooga, the hike turns to follow its outbound route in reverse.
 The adventure ends when the hike reaches the Sandy Ford Road trailhead at just over 1.2 miles.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.